kore/portalific/README.md

 There are some immediate TODOs to get this into a MVP state:

-- [ ] Implement background synchronization of configuration
+- [ ] Implement cross-device server-based synchronization of configuration
 - [ ] Allow to define proxy by environment variable
 - [ ] Add manifest and favicon